-Of more immediate importance, however, was his purchase the year later of Hygrade Corrugated Products, a cardboard container manufacturing company.
-Of this move, The Iveys of London biography says: "The cardboard box company purchase marks the beginning of their most important and profitable entrepreneurial operations, which gradually led to the refocusing of their activities from commercial law to corporate management."
+Of more immediate importance, however, was his purchase, a year later, of Hygrade Corrugated Products, a cardboard container manufacturing company.
+Of this move, The Iveys of London history says: "The cardboard box company purchase marks the beginning of their most important entrepreneurial operations, which gradually led to the refocusing of their activities from commercial law to corporate management."
 It also became, Richard M. was to remark some years later, "our most profitable operation."